 Start dedication.

-About the Author
+About the Authors

 Carol Nichols is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
 She’s a co-founder of Integer 32, LLC, the world’s first Rust-focused software consultancy.
 Nichols has also organized the Rust Belt Rust Conference.